 AutoStart No-Root is also available through the Google Play Store.
 But there’s no dedicated version for Android TV, which is a bummer.

 However, I was able to find it on Aptoide TV and install it that way.
-Even though you get the warning that it hasn’t been tested on Android TV, it seemed to work just fine.
+You’ll see a warning that it hasn’t been tested on Android TV.
+Still, it seemed to work just fine for me.

 If you do have an official Android TV device like the NVIDIA Shield that I’m testing this on, you’ll need to open AutoStart No Root though a sideload launcher.

 You’ll only need to do that once, though, unless you change the options down the road.